Absences / Accident / Illness

 Sun Hats

 The wearing of a wide brimmed sun hat is compulsory throughout the period of Terms 1 & 4.
-This can either be the red or black “bucket” hat available from the school office for $15, or if preferred students are able to wear the wider brimmed “Aussie” hat available from some retailers.
+This can either be the black “bucket” hat with our school branding available from the school office for $20, or if preferred students are able to wear the wider brimmed “Aussie” hat available from some retailers.
 Please ensure all hats are named.

 Swimming Pool Swipe Card Hire